nginx & Tor

 Open up ~/.torrc in a text editor and copy the following to it, but substitute your own UNIX username for "username", below.

-HiddenServiceDir /home/username/tor/var/lib/tor/hidden_service/
+HiddenServiceDir /home/username/tor/var/lib/tor/host

 HiddenServicePort 80 127.0.0.1:8080